 Getting help for addiction

-Accepting that you have an addiction is hard.
-Asking for help can be hard too.
+Accepting that you have an addiction can be difficult, as can be seeking help for it.

 If you think you have an addiction, you may want to tell someone you trust.
 You may feel comfortable talking to a family member, friend, teacher, religious leader or work colleague.
 If you are not ready for advice, let them know that you just want to unload.

-Also at the start of facing your addiction, it’s a good idea to talk to your doctor or another health professional.
+Also at the start of facing your addiction, it's a good idea to talk to your doctor.

 If you want to research other support options, check out the ReachOut NextStep tool.
 You will find help in the form of counselling, medication, rehabilitation centres, self-help programs and support networks.

-You may also want to look over the Australian Drug Information Network (ADIN) directory of online services.
-The directory will give you reliable information on alcohol, other drugs and mental health, plus links to treatment services.
+You may also want to look over the Australian Drug Information Network (ADIN) directory of online services

-To speak to someone anonymously about any kind of addiction, you can use any of the national and state-based support services available on the Alcohol and Drug Foundation website.
+To speak to someone anonymously about any kind of addiction, you can use any of the national and state-based support services available on the Australian Drug Foundation website.

 Where to get help